hassanabbas16/aws_s3_flutterflow/README.md

 - Generate Pre-signed URLs: /generate-presigned-urls
 - Upload Chunk: Use pre-signed URLs
 - Complete Multipart Upload: /complete-upload

+The API code is present in index.js.
+You can deploy this on firebase as I did or any other deployment service as well.
+I have included the json depedencies required for the api to run as well.
+After deployment of the API, you will have to copy its url to the flutter/flutterflow project code where it says "Your_URL".
+This would make your uploads smooth and hassle free.

 Feel free to customize it further based on your preferences!